How Chinese Boost the Learning Process to My Students

 Chineasy Has Helped Me to Prepare My Classes

 Chineasy is an internet startup created with the purpose of teaching how to read Chinese characters created by the Entrepreneur – Shaolan Hsueh.
-It has been very helpful for all since created.
+It has been beneficial for all since created.

 As I work in a Chinese school and I need to communicate with parents as well.
 I relearn the Chinese that I have slightly forgotten living in China back in 2010.
 Then Chineasy has helped me a lot prepare my classes and communications.

-After working 4 months in the school, I was able to do basic conversations with parents or guardians, I started communicating with them through WeChat.
+After working 4 months in the school, I was able to make necessary conversations with parents or guardians; I started communicating with them through WeChat.
 WeChat is a free, cross-platform and instant messaging application developed by Tencent, China.
-It was first released in January 2011 and was one of the largest standalone messaging apps by monthly active users.
+It was first released in January 2011 and was one of the most significant standalone messaging apps by monthly active users.
 And the most important part is it’s free.